 1953 – John Heysham Gibbon (1903-1973) performed the first successful operation on a human using his heart-lung machine.

 1954 – working in Stanford, Osborn added a rotating disc oxygenator and heat exchanger to improve efficiency

 1956 – Osborn modified machine used by cardiac surgeon Frank Gerbode to repair VSD in the ‘first successful heart-lung bypass procedure west of the Mississippi‘.
 At the time, this machine cost $3000.

 1960 – Osborn recommended ‘As a minimum, every part which can possibly touch blood should be scrubbed individually with appropriate detergent, then rinsed long and hard.
 All parts should be dried and coated with baked silicone before each use‘.
 Osborn stressed the need for a good blood filter to reduce the post-operative complications of delirium and cerebral emboli, initially using the Swank filter developed by Dr. Roy Swank at Oregon.

-- Osborn wave (J wave) – initially described as current of injury
+- Osborn wave (J wave) (1953) – initially described as a current of injury

 - Osborn JJ.
 Experimental hypothermia; respiratory and blood pH changes in relation to cardiac function.
 Am J Physiol.
 1953 Dec;175(3):389-98.
 [PMID 13114420]